Insidious: Chapter 2: Plot

-Josh's body begins to slowly deteriorate and Renai realizes he is possessed.
-Lorraine insists that they all get away from Josh.
-Carl, Specs and Tucker arrive to drug him but he subdues them.
-Carl awakens in the spirit realm of The Further, where he meets the spirits of the real Josh and Elise.
-The time moves non-chronologically there, and Josh is able to communicate with himself as a child to locate Parker's house in The Further.
+Renai and Lorraine realize Josh is possessed as his body begins to slowly deteriorate.
+Carl, Specs, and Tucker arrive to drug him, but he incapacitates them after a struggle.
+Carl awakens in the spirit realm of "The Further", where he meets the spirits of the real Josh and Elise.
+Time moves non-chronologically in The Further, allowing Josh to communicate with his younger self to locate Parker's house.

-Meanwhile in the physical world, the possessed Josh ambushes Lorraine and Renai.
-She escapes to the basement with the children and Dalton voluntarily enters The Further to help his father.
-There, Josh and the others find Parker's house where they witness Parker's mother, Michelle – the woman in the white dress – abusing him and forcing him to act like a girl.
-Parker had killed his victims at the behest of his mother's spirit.
-Elise saves Josh and appears to destroy Michelle's spirit, which stops the possessed Josh from murdering his family in the real world.
-Carl and Josh escape and Dalton leads them back to the living world, allowing Josh to finally regain control of his body.
-The Lambert family is finally reunited, with Josh and Dalton once again having their memories suppressed by Carl.
+Meanwhile, in the physical world, the possessed Josh attacks his family, locking Lorraine in a closet and attempting to kill Renai, Dalton, and Foster, who flee to the basement.
+Dalton voluntarily enters The Further to help his father.
+There, Josh and the others find Parker's house, where they witness Michelle abusing him and forcing him to act like a girl.
+Elise appears to destroy Michelle's spirit, which stops the possessed Josh from murdering his family in the real world.
+Dalton leads Josh and Carl back to the living world, allowing Josh to finally regain control of his body.
+After the ordeal, Josh and Dalton once again have their memories suppressed by Carl.

-Some time later, Specs and Tucker arrive at the house of a family whose daughter, Allison, is in an unexplained coma.
-No one, but Allison's younger sister can sense Elise's spirit, due to the potential ability of astral projection, who passes between them, going to Allison's room.
-She is confronted by an unseen figure, as a creaking sound is heard.
+Some time after, Specs and Tucker arrive at the house of a family whose daughter, Allison, is in an inexplicable coma.
+Elise's spirit, whom only Allison's younger sister can see, passes between them and enters Allison's room.
+There, Elise encounters an unseen figure behind Allison as a creaking sound is heard.